Hey friends! Today I want to talk about making the switch to all natural household products.

 - Consider making your own products (vinegar kills a lot of germs) for everyday use.
 I use Castile soap and essential oils for this all the time, but you can find a ton of recipes on Pinterest.

 Here are some of my favorite products that have not only clean well – but smell good – and are highly rated by the EWG!

 - Seventh Generation Toilet Bowl Cleaner

 Once you find a great set of products that you like, you can just use a subscription service to make sure that you get enough.
 Since not all grocery stores have a lot of natural products (and not all natural cleaning products are made equal), this is a good way to escape having to buy the harsh stuff.

-Here are my three favorite household subscription services (I’ve used them all!):
+Here are my two favorite household subscription services (I’ve used them all!):

 - The Grove Collaborative (snag a ton of freebies when you sign up)